Following Biddy’s steps took us to several spots in London in 2013.

 How often had she paused there, just as I did?

-I paid close attention to the surroundings as we walked through Clapham Commons (the largest park in London), as well as the streets surrounding the Clapham Common Tube station Biddy must have used.
+I paid close attention to the surroundings as we walked through Clapham Commons (the largest park in London) and the streets around the Clapham Common Tube station, where Biddy would have traveled.

 It’s been there for more than 100 years.